◊◊◊◊

 Fruit salad.

-Veggie salads, including: cole slaw, tossed salad, marinated tomatoes and other marinated salads.
-Recipes in Phase 1 Salads—Side, Phase 1 Salads—Main, Phase 2 Salads—Side, Phase 2 Salads—Main, Phase 3 Salads—Side.
+Veggie salads, including: cole slaw, tossed salad, marinated tomatoes, and other marinated salads Phase 1 Salads—Side, Phase 1 Salads—Main, Phase 2 Salads—Side, Phase 2 Salads—Main, Phase 3 Salads—Side.

-Bean salads and baked beans (recipes in Bean Salads for All Phases)
+Bean salads and baked beans Bean Salads for All Phases.

-Hummus or black bean dip and fresh, raw veggies (and crackers in Phase 2).
-Recipes here: Hummus and Other Bean Dips.
+Hummus or black bean dip and fresh, raw veggies (and crackers in Phases 2 and 3) Hummus and Other Bean Dips.

-A tray of Sandwiches (Phases 2 and 3 only) is suitable for some gatherings.
+A tray of Sandwiches (Phases 2 and 3 only).

 Deviled eggs are always a good choice.